xmljim/json/jsonfactory/README.md

 The `JsonFactory` module acts as the orchestration layer between various modules by exposing interfaces and services that are provided by different modules.

-All services typically follow a *Factory* design pattern and all extend the `io.xmljim.json.service.JsonService`.
+All services typically follow a *Factory* design pattern and all extend the `JsonService`.
 For example, the `ElementFactory` interface extends `JsonService` and provides methods for creating concrete instances of the JSON Model.

 ## ServiceManager

-The `io.xmljim.json.service.ServiceManager` class provides static methods for instantiating *Service Providers*.
+The `ServiceManager` class provides static methods for instantiating *Service Providers*.
 Service Providers are implementations for each `JsonService` sub-interface.

 The primary methods for creating Service Provider instances are: